Symbiote (comics): Fictional history

 After some months, a cult had gotten hold of Cletus's damaged body inside a chamber and had planned to revive him by using the Grendel's remnants, which they stole from Maker.
 This cult, who worships Knull and Carnage as Knull's prophet, was led by Scorn.
 They implanted the remnants inside Cletus, reviving him, and at first he resembled Ancient Venom (Venom possessed by Knull), until the Carnage pieces were absorbed by the ancient symbiote and acquired Scorn's remnants by killing her.
 When Cletus came in contact with Knull, he got a new purpose: to free Knull.
 The only way left to do this was to acquire every single Codex – the symbiote remnants containing the genetic information of the host – left inside the bodies of every single host, dead or alive, who came into physical contact with the symbiotes on Earth, to overload the symbiote hive mind and scatter the Klyntar.

-Knull slowly began reawakening as a result of Carnage's efforts on Earth and the symbiotes of Klyntar began succumbing to his control once more.
-When Sleeper was drawn to Klyntar, the symbiotes attacked and tried to assimilate it into the hive-mind.
-After escaping, Sleeper realized that Eddie was in danger and returned to Earth as quickly as it could.
-When Knull fully awakened, he destroyed Klyntar and seized control of its constituent symbiotes, coalescing them into a horde of symbiote-dragons.